timothy-joseph/esp32-fm25v02a/README.md

 ### Todo list:

-1. Add functions to manipulate and get the bits inside of the status register
-2. Acquire the bus
+1. Acquire the bus
-3. Test on hardware
+2. Test on hardware